 Such stations will be clearly identified and all candidates will be informed of what constitutes such polling areas.
 Students will be able to cast votes from any computer connected to the Internet with access to the University of Wyoming website.

-All voting will be conducted with electronic online ballots unless technical difficulties make an online election impossible.
-Students with disabilities and who have been certified by University Disability Support Services (UDSS), will be afforded the opportunity to use paper ballots.
-These ballots will be available on the dates of the Primary Election (if needed) and/or General Election in the Union from 8:00 a.m. to 4:00 p.m.

 Elections

-The candidates for ASUW Office who are not eliminated after the instant-runoff shall be declared the winners of those positions.
-An instant-runoff will be run until the number of candidates matches the number of apportioned seats of a college, and the number of winning candidates shall not exceed the number of apportioned seats of any college.

-In the event that there were no candidates for a given Office, the individual with the greatest number of legitimate write-in votes shall be declared the winner.
-Otherwise the Elections Commission will distribute applications for the specific office.

-The Elections will be held no less than four (4) and no more than five (5) weeks after the filing deadline (as outlined in Section 1(D) of this Article).
+The elections will be held no less than four (4) and no more than five (5) weeks after the filing deadline.
 Polling options must be open for no less than 65 hours and no more than 90 hours.

-The Elections end date must allow for Senate Meetings to be held before the end of that semester, not including finals week.
+The elections end date must allow for Senate Meetings to be held before the end of that semester, not including finals week.

-Each student may rank up to, but not exceeding, the number of senate seats allotted to their college (as outlined in Section 2 and 10 of this Article).
+Each student may rank up to, but not exceeding, the number of Senate seats allotted to their college (as outlined Article 2, Section 2.02, Subsection 6 of these By-Laws and Article VI, Section 1 of the Constitution).).

-Write-in voting shall be permitted; any write-in candidate or ticket must submit an application and expense statement at noon the Tuesday following their notification of winning an election.
+Write-in voting shall be permitted; any write-in candidate or ticket must submit an application and expense statement by noon the Tuesday following their notification of winning an election.
 Write-in candidates must have met the requirements for nomination and abided by election and campaigning rules to be considered eligible for office up to the discretion of the Elections Commission.

+The candidates for ASUW elective office who are not eliminated after the instant-runoff shall be declared the winners of those positions.
+An instant-runoff will be run until the number of candidates matches the number of apportioned seats of a college, and the number of winning candidates shall not exceed the number of apportioned seats of any college.

+In the event that there were no candidates for a given elective office, the individual with the greatest number of legitimate write-in votes shall be declared the winner.
+Otherwise, the vacancy procedure outlined in Article 4, Section 4.02 of these By-Laws will be used.

 Results

-Results shall be tabulated using the method proscribed in Section 2 of this article.
+Results shall be tabulated using the method proscribed in Article 5, Section 5.03, and Subsection 2 of these By-Laws.

 No information shall be available until the Elections Commission has finished tabulating all ballots.

-The results of voting in each election shall be announced at a location chosen by the Election Commission and posted in the ASUW Office window as soon as they are available.
+The results of voting in each election shall be announced at a location chosen by the Election Commission and posted on the ASUW website as soon as they are available.

 If any person is elected to more than one position in the election, that person must resign from all but one position.